 Conference: Big Ten

-Last time in NCAA Tournament: 2018, lost in second round to Tennessee
+Last time in NCAA Tournament: 2018, lost to Texas Tech in Sweet 16

 Top three returning scorers: